-Furthermore, the US market is a high maturity market and positioned as a global leader in the industry.
+Furthermore, the US market is a high maturity market and positioned as a global industry leader.

-To the best of the Company's knowledge, as of 2022, approx. 51% of revenues from Hyperscale customers in the data center market is from their operations in North America, approx. 28% from their operations in Asia-Pacific, approx. 16% from their operations in Europe and the remainder in the rest of the world66.
+To the best of the Company's knowledge, as of 2024, approx. 40% of revenues from Hyperscale customers in the data center market originated from their North America operations, approx. 23% from their Asia-Pacific operations, approx. approx. 30% from their Europe operations and the remainder in the rest of the world.